3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 This is extremely unsafe and should only be used for testing.
 In public key infrastructure a private key should never be made public.
 The person who knows the private key corresponding to a certificate can impersonate the certificate's owner.
-Therefore you should always generate your own private-public key pair and keep the private part safe. `meta-signing-key` provides a [script](https://github.com/Wind-River/meta-secure-core/blob/master/meta-signing-key/scripts/create-user-key-store.sh), which generates custom user keys.
+Therefore we should always generate our own private-public key pair and keep the private part safe. `meta-signing-key` provides a [script](https://github.com/Wind-River/meta-secure-core/blob/master/meta-signing-key/scripts/create-user-key-store.sh), which generates custom user keys.